int2001/wavelog_docker/README.md

 ## Adjustments
 * You can move from master to dev at any time simply by editing the `Dockerfile` and changing the Branch at L17 there

+## Default cronjobs
+Big tnx to @jk13xyz for the idea.

+The following cronjobs are set by default through the Dockerfile They don't need to be manually enabled.
+They can be updated, but this is a hassle.
+I use these settings because they made the most sense to me.
+The spacing is done to ensure the scripts don't run concurrently and cause time-outs.

+The set cronjobs and runtimes are:

+### ClubLog upload

+Every day at 00:00 and 12:00

+### QRZ upload

+Every day at 00:10 and 12:10

+### QRZ download

+Every day at 00:20 and 12:20

+### eQSL sync

+Every day at 00:30 and 12:30

+### HRDLog upload

+Every day at 00:40 and 12:40

+### LotW upload

+Every day at 01:00

+### LotW user database update

+Every day at 01:10

+### ClubLog Super Check Partial

+Every Monday at 01:20

+### Summits on the Air (SOTA) database update

+On the 1st of every month at 02:00

+### World Wide Flora & Fauna (WWFF) databse update

+On the 1st of every month at 02:10

+### Parks on the Air (POTA) database update

+On the 1st of every month at 02:20

+### DOK database update

+On the 1st of every month at 03:00